 - Monday of Following Week: SOFAB will meet and review all of the funding requests and either approve the request, request the student organization to make necessary changes, or deny the request.

-- Wednesday 5pm: Student organizations need to have submitted any documentation to address any questions from the Sr. AVP of Student Organizations/Financial Controller.
+- Wednesday of the Following Week: Student organizations need to have submitted any documentation to address any questions from the Sr. AVP of Student Organizations/Financial Controller.

 - Friday of Following Week: The Financial Controller will make the final approvals for the funding requests and results/allocations will be posted to the A.S.
 Funding Request Website.